github/opensource.guide/_articles/building-community.md

 In your issue queue, label bugs that are suitable for different types of contributors: for example, [_"first timers only"_](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.g1k01jy05), _"good first bug"_, or _"documentation"_.
 [These labels](https://github.com/librariesio/libraries.io/blob/6afea1a3354aef4672d9b3a9fc4cc308d60020c8/app/models/github_issue.rb#L8-L14) make it easy for someone new to your project to quickly scan your issues and get started.

 Finally, use your documentation to make people feel welcome at every step of the way.

-Remember that you will never interact with most people who land on your project.
+You will never interact with most people who land on your project.
 There may be contributions you didn't receive because somebody felt intimidated or didn't know where to get started.
-Do your best to reduce your chances of someone leaving your project in frustration.
-Even a few kind words can help.
+Even a few kind words can keep someone from leaving your project in frustration.

 For example, here's how [Rubinius](https://github.com/rubinius/rubinius/blob/master/.github/contributing.md) starts its contributing guide: